-American Road Magazine is the official travel guide to planning your vacation on the road.
-Whether your destination is Portland, Maine, the Colorado Rockies, or the Oregon Coast, start your road trip here!
-You’re cordially invited to roam AmercanRoadMagazine.com, the complete source for on-the-road travel and vacation information, and subscribe to the print or digital edition for even more insider information!
+Whether your destination is Portland, Maine, the Colorado Rockies, or the Oregon Coast, start your road trip with American Road Magazine!
+You’re cordially invited to roam our website, the complete source for on-the-road travel and vacation information, and subscribe to the print or digital edition for even more insider information!